koordinator-sh/koordinator/docs/proposals/scheduling/20220629-fine-grained-device-scheduling.md

 }
 ```

-Then we will add a new `gpu-hook` in koordlet's runtimehooks.
-It's used in `PreStartContainer` and `PostContainerstage`.
+Then we will add a new `gpu-hook` in koordlet's runtimehooks, registered to `PreCreateContainer` stage.
 We will generate new GPU env `NVIDIA_VISIBLE_DEVICES` by Pod GPU allocation result in annotation.

 When we handle hot-update processing, we can handle the existing scheduled Pods without device allocation in pod's annotation.
 If GPU allocation info is not in annotation, we will find the GPU allocations from `ContainerResourceHookRequest`'s `Env`, and we will update all GPU allocations to Device CRD instance.